sylvaincom/comparison-distributions/README.md

 1. `ipm-prerequisite.ipynb`: an introductory notebook that help to understand `ipm.ipynb` better
 2. `ipm.ipynb`: core programs that generated the simulations in the chapter II about the Kantorovich metric (an IPM)
 3. `f-divergences.ipynb`: core programs that generated the simulations in the chapter III about the f-divergences

+Further information is given in the beginning of the notebooks themselves.